fmalina/revisions-blocl/activism/socialclassin21stcentury.md

 The rent demanded by the private sector in London has now gone beyond the income range of anyone earning a low or average wage

-How can we explain the fact that two-thirds of the UK population don’t feel like they belong to a social class?
+How can we explain the fact that two-thirds of the UK population don't feel like they belong to a social class?
 Why are people ambivalent and doubtful about which class they belong to?